dmvaldman/dmvaldman.github.io/_posts/2015-01-14-is-traveling-an-escape.markdown

 layout: post
 title: "Is Traveling an Escape?"
 date: 2015-01-14
-excerpt: "By paying attention to what you miss, you'll know what you want."
+excerpt: "By paying attention to what you miss, you'll know what you want"
 image: escape/escape_banner_16_9.jpg
 tags: [travel]
 ---